 Postpartum depression has received more attention and understanding over the years1, but how do you recognize it in your partner?
 Read on to learn more about the symptoms of PPD, and which symptoms mean your partner could use professional help.

 Both you and your wife or partner have just shared a momentous life experience and a major life change with the birth of your child.
-It is normal for either or both of you to be feeling a little on edge, maybe anxious, maybe extra emotional, and certainly exhausted.
+It’s normal for either or both of you to be feeling a little on edge, maybe anxious or extra emotional, and certainly exhausted.